-The Vera Whole Health Center is for all Mills students, no matter what insurance you have.
-Office visits, health coaching visits, and all generic prescriptions dispensed at the clinic are free.
+The Vera Whole Health Center offers Mills students on campus and in Alameda, Contra Costa, and San Francisco counties, access to office visits, health coaching visits, and generic prescriptions for free.
 Labs will be billed through your insurance.
 The health center can offer support to find off-campus specialty care.
-All students are encouraged to use the on-campus health center first, because it is convenient, free, and designed for you!

 If you need medical attention during the summer, find more information on our Healthcare Over the Summer web page.